infotexture/dita-bootstrap/README.md

 ![Sample DITA Bootstrap output](images/custom-bootstrap.png)

-For more extensive customizations, you may want to [fork][11] this repository and create a new plug-in of your own.
+For more extensive SASS customizations, you may want to install the [dita-bootstrap.sass][11] plug-in.

 ### Common Bootstrap utility classes